-The Board of Directors supervises the financial statements and other financial information through its audit committee, which is comprised by a majority of independent directors.
+The Board of Directors supervises the financial statements and other financial information through its audit committee, which is comprised of independent directors.

-This committee's role is to examine and the interim financial statements and recommend that the Board of Directors approve the annual financial statements, to examine the internal control and information protection systems and all other matters relating to the Company's accounting and finances.
+This committee's role is to examine the financial statements and recommend that the Board of Directors approve them, to examine the internal control and information protection systems and all other matters relating to the Company's accounting and finances.
 In order to do so, the audit committee meets annually with the external auditors, with or without the Company's management, to review their respective audit plans and discuss the results of their examination.
 This committee is responsible for recommending the appointment of the external auditors or the renewal of their engagement.